daynamariejpembie/daynamariejpembie/README.md

-- 👋 Hi, I’m Dayna-Marie Pemberton
+- 👋 Hi, I’m Dayna-Marie Pemberton.
-- 👀 I’m interested in Front-End Engineering
+- 👀 I’m a self-taught Front-End Developer and I love solving problems.
-- 🌱 I’m currently honing my craft
 - 💞️ I’m looking to collaborate on anything Front-End+ related.
 I am open to learning and working with different languages.
 I am also interested in advancing the Kingdom of Christ with new skills I learn each day.
 - 📫 You can reach me at daynamariejpemberton@gmail.com
 - ⚡ Fun fact: I was born and raised in Jamaica and I have a 1 year old.